-Plagiarism is a term that most students are familiar with, and one that they try desperately to avoid.
-Perhaps examining some real life cases of plagiarism will further emphasize the importance of avoiding this problem.
+Plagiarism is a term that most students are familiar with, and something that they try desperately to avoid.
+Perhaps examining some real-life cases of plagiarism will further emphasize the importance of avoiding this problem.

-- Rene Diekstra, a former psychology professor at Leiden University, was accused of committing scientific plagiarism.
+In 1997, Rene Diekstra, a former psychology professor at Leiden University, was accused of committing scientific plagiarism.
 He left the University due to these accusations.

 So you don't want to see your name on this list?
 There are many ways to avoid plagiarism, some are quite simple.
 For example, the best way to avoid any sorts of issues is to just make sure that you always cite your sources.
-It's absolutely better to overcite than to undercite, or worse yet, not cite at all.
+It's always better to overcite than to under-cite or worse yet, not cite at all.
 Never copy more than two words in a row from any text you are using as a source.
 If you do, then you need to use quotation marks to indicate that that is being used from another source.
 To be extra careful, run your text through a plagiarism checker.